You’d be hard-pressed to find many people who openly admit that they cry.

 That is to say that when I think of Gospel, I think of amazingly beautiful female voices chanting in unison – as cliche as that may sound.

-Once you come across gospel music done right, it’s really quite enchanting.
+Once you come across gospel music done right, it’s quite enchanting.

 The most interesting thing about this song in particular is that I don’t necessarily like the first half of it all that much.